Shyamali11/Azure-Analytics-and-AI-Engagement/fintaxdemo/Readme-shell.md

 	![Hover and Click.](media/power-bi-report-21.png)

-37. Select the ‘Taxpayer Client Services Commissioner Dashboard Before’ from existing dashboard list and **click** on pin.
+37. Select the ‘CEO Dashboard - May’ from existing dashboard list and **click** on pin.

-38. Similarly pin rest of the images from Images of the  Taxpayer Client Services Report’ report.
+38. Similarly pin rest of the images from Images of the  CDP Vision Report’ report.

 	![Select Dashboard and Click Pin.](media/power-bi-report-22.png)

-39. **Go back** to the ‘Taxpayer Client Services Commissioner Dashboard Before’ dashboard.
+39. **Go back** to the ‘CEO Dashboard - May’ dashboard.

 	![Go back to Dashboard.](media/power-bi-report-23.png)